Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Incremental nonlinear dynamic inversion for attitude control

 First it can be recognized that the first two terms give the current angular acceleration and thrust: $\bs{F}(\bs{\Omega}_0,\bs{v}_0) + \bs{G}(\bs{\omega}_0,\bs{\dot{\omega}}_0) = $.
-Furthermore we assume that the moments due to changes in the function $\bs{F}(\bs{\Omega},\bs{v})$ are small compared to the input moments and can be neglected.
-Finally, we assume that over the operational domain, the partial derivatives of $\bs{G}(\bs{\omega},\dot{\bs{\omega}})$ do not change.
-Therefore, we can approximate them by the static matrices $\bs{G}_1$ and $\bs{G}_2$.
+The next two terms predict the change in moment due to changes airspeed and rotational rate.
+For these terms, both a detailed model and an airspeed estimate are needed.
+In absence of this information, these terms are omitted to simplify the equation and as such the terms are treated as a disturbance.
+This may lead to small errors in the angular acceleration prediction.
+However, moments due to these terms eventually show up in the measured angular acceleration and are taken into account this way.
+Finally, it is assumed that over the operational domain, the partial derivatives of $\bs{G}(\bs{\omega},\dot{\bs{\omega}})$ do not change.
+Therefore, they can be approximated by the static matrices $\bs{G}_1$ and $\bs{G}_2$.
 These control effectiveness matrices are (4$\times$4), because they contain the effectiveness of each of the four rotors on each of the axes roll, pitch, yaw and thrust.

 Here, the sample time $T_s$ is factored out of $\bs{G}_2$ to simplify future calculations.
 The angular acceleration $\bs{\dot{\Omega}}_0$ can be determined, by deriving it from the gyroscope using finite difference.
 This signal is often very noisy, because the rotating propellers lead to vibrations in the airframe.
-From Bacon et al.\cite{bacon}, we adopt the use of a second order filter, given by:
+From \cite{bacon}, the use of a second order filter is adopted, given by:

 This filter also introduces a delay.
 To be able to apply the Taylor expansion, terms with index 0 should be from the same moment in time.
 This is why all these terms should be filtered with the same filter, such that they are equally delayed.
 These terms are given the subscript $f$ in Eq. \ref{eq:filtered}.